If you are serious about BBQ Grilling and Smoking Meats and are looking for the best offset smoker to take your craft to the next level, welcome!

 What we like:

-- Good quality reverse flow smoker – the Oklahoma Joe’s Highland reverse flow smoker is built using 12 gauge black oil pipe.
+- Good quality – the Oklahoma Joe’s Highland reverse flow smoker is built using 12 gauge black oil pipe.

 - The firebox grill feature adds another level of versatility.
 There is a grate above the fire, turning the firebox into a small 309 square inch cooking space for direct grilling.